 Most adoption in networked environments is coerced.
-The Network Coercion Model simulates how social pressure overrides private preferences, and the results are consistent: 60 to 80 percent of participants adopt against their will.
+The Network Coercion Model simulates how social pressure overrides private preferences, and the results are consistent: the majority of participants adopt against their will.
 This raises a question for neuroethics that existing frameworks are poorly equipped to answer.
 If network topology can predict and override individual choice, where does agency actually reside?

 The answer requires precision about what "coercion" means, how networks produce it, and why the distinction between voluntary and involuntary adoption collapses at specific density thresholds.